 Protos is an energy and resource hub located near Ellesmere Port in the North West of England.
 It clusters together innovative technologies, connecting energy intensive businesses with sources of low carbon energy.
-It could see over 3,000 jobs created and over £700m invested in the local area.

-Peel Environmental, part of Peel L&P, is the landowner and developed the strategic vision for Protos, including securing outline planning permission.
+Peel NRE, part of Peel L&P, is the landowner and developed the strategic vision for Protos, including securing outline planning permission.
 We have developed the road infrastructure and nature areas and are responsible for providing services including water, energy and telecomms.
 We also provide overall estate management for Protos, including the nature areas.

 Such links are essential if we are to create a skilled workforce in the UK.
 Institutions such as the University of Chester can provide world-class facilities and expert support and resources.
 However, links to businesses increase access to employers for students.
 This can provide them with the experience and exposure to forge a lasting career in highly-skilled sectors.